csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 #### Manipulating Data
 After the cleaning operation, our data is nearly ready for analysis.
 But before that, we manipulate it to ease our analysis.
 * The total number of members and casual riders visiting any station holds potential in identifying key differences among Cyclistic users.
-We can figure out the total rides from starting and ending stations by grouping data and counting the rows in a query.
+We can figure out the total rides from starting and ending stations by grouping data and counting the rows like this [query](sql-queries/step-3_9-manipulating-data.sql).

+We accomplish

 ## Data Summary